 11. Know your worth and stick to it

 Be sure of what kind of partner you want or what are some of the ways to find a good man or woman.
 Try to look for someone who is eager to share responsibilities, loves kids, doesn’t mind cooking – and stick to it.
 Be open-minded but also know where to draw the line.
 You have already experienced enough to know what is good for you and what you like or don’t like.
 Do not settle for less.

 12. Love yourself

 This one goes without saying, whether you’re dating after divorce, are in a happy marriage, or have been single your whole life.
 We don’t need to give you reasons or excuses to love yourself.
-If you truly are kind to yourself and show it to the world wholeheartedly, you will watch the rest of them falling in love with you.
-Before you open doors for someone else to love you, you’ve got to wake up loving yourself.
-Here’s a simple trick you can practise – make a list of all the things you’re good at and how you’re going to get better at it.
+If you truly are kind to yourself and show it to the world wholeheartedly, you will watch the rest of them fall in love with you too.
+Before you open doors for someone else to love you, you’ve got to wake up and start loving yourself.
+Here’s a simple trick that you can practice – make a list of all the things you’re good at and how you’re going to get better at them.

 You might want to date immediately after a divorce or might wait several years to date, that’s your choice.
 But whenever you step into the game, make sure you’re a ‘new’ you – who is more wise, more confident, and more lovable than before.
 During this journey, do not forget to go out there and have fun!
 Even if you fail to secure your Cupid’s arrow, don’t hold back and be open to newer experiences.

-There are more ways to finding love than dating alone!
+There are more ways to find love than dating.
 So go ahead, and charm some hearts!

-It can be a little nerve wracking but it does not have to be hard at all.
-A divorce should not impede you from having fun or falling in love.
+It can be a little nerve-wracking but it does not have to be hard at all.
+Divorce should not impede you from having fun or falling in love.
 As long as you are confident and know what you want, nothing can stop you.

 Take your time to get adjusted to your new lifestyle.
 Understand yourself and your priorities.
 Once you are more confident, tell a friend to set you up or get on dating apps to spice up your dating life again.